kevinstl-org/apiease-docs/docs/docs/requests/request-description.md

 - Triggering Shopify Flow automations
 - Executing multiple requests in sequence based on API responses

-There are two types of requests:
+There are three types of requests:

 - **HTTP requests**: Standard API calls to external services.
 You define the endpoint, method, headers, and body content.
 - **Liquid requests**: Run a Liquid template that can call any APIEase request and shape the output—useful for logic or combining multiple requests without a custom app.